 18.104.22.168 The Need for Political Legitimacy

-Political legitimacy need not mean that people approve of a government, merely that they accept its right to govern.
-For a government to be effective in practice, to be able to exert power in all the dimensions of governance (6.1.3), the population has to perceive the political system as legitimate.
+Even if people don’t approve of a government, it is important that they accept its right to govern.
+That is necessary for a government to be effective in practice, to be able to exert power in all the dimensions of governance (6.1.3).

 Social stability depends on legitimacy, as David Beetham pointed out on page 33 of his book, The Legitimation of Power: